 If students encounter an unknown word, they can type it into an eDictionary, hear the word pronounced and either read or listen to the definition.

 And if they aren’t sure how to spell a word, many eDictionaries will allow them to speak the word to display the correct spelling.

 The Importance of Implementing Modifications for ELLs

-Many English Language Learners are identified as having Limited English Proficiency (LEP) and, in turn, struggle to access the material or concepts being taught in class.
+Many ELLs are identified as having Limited English Proficiency (LEP).
+This can make them struggle to access the material or concepts being taught in class.